merbanan/rtl_433/BUILDING.md

-# Building rtl_433 for windows
+# Building rtl_433

+## Linux

+Compiling rtl_433 requires [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) to be installed.

+Depending on your system, you may also need to install the following libraries.

+Debian:

+    sudo apt-get install libtool libusb-1.0.0-dev librtlsdr-dev rtl-sdr build-essential autoconf cmake pkg-config

+Centos/Fedora/RHEL (for Centos/RHEL with enabled EPEL):

+    sudo dnf install libtool libusb-devel rtl-sdr-devel rtl-sdr

+### CMake

+Installation using cmake:

+    cd rtl_433/
+    mkdir build
+    cd build
+    cmake ../
+    make
+    make install

+### autoconf

+Installation using autoconf:

+    cd rtl_433/
+    autoreconf --install
+    ./configure
+    make
+    make install

+The final 'make install' step should be run as a user with appropriate permissions - if in doubt, 'sudo' it.

+## Windows

-you'll need librtlsdr and libusb, they are dependencies for rtl_433 libusb has prebuilt binaries for windows, librtlsdr needs to be built (at least for the latest version, some binaries seem to be floating around)
+You'll need librtlsdr and libusb, they are dependencies for rtl_433.

+libusb has prebuilt binaries for windows, librtlsdr needs to be built (at least for the latest version, some binaries of older versions seem to be floating around)

-## librtlsdr
+### librtlsdr

 taken and adapted from here: https://www.onetransistor.eu/2017/03/compile-librtlsdr-windows-mingw.html